n0ne/mod-3-fsm/README.md

 ## Modulo Three

-This little application gives several options for finding the remainder of division by 3.
+This little application gives several options for finding the remainder of division by 3:

+- ModuloThreeFSM: API library implements the ‘mod-three’ procedure.
+Available methods:
+  1. getters and setters for states, alphabet, initial state, final state and transitions object
+  2. parseInput(): method that returns the remainder of division by 3 of the input binary string
+  3. nextState(): a method that returns the next state of the FSM depending on the passed state and the incoming value
+- easy: converts a string to a number and returns the remainder after division by 3
+- standart: implement a state transition algorithm to implement the‘mod-three’ procedure
+- advanced: hardcoded version of finite automaton (FA) is a 5-tuple

 #### To run it localy